twbs/blog/src/_posts/2020-12-07-bootstrap-5-beta-1.md

 - **[New RTL documentation](https://getbootstrap.com/docs/5.0/getting-started/rtl/)** to help you get started.

-- **[Five new RTL Examples](https://getbootstrap.com/docs/5.0/examples/#rtl)** that show our new RTL CSS in action, converting our Album, Checkout, Carousel, Blog, and Dashboard examples into their RTL equivalents.
+- **[Five new RTL Examples](https://getbootstrap.com/docs/5.0/examples/#rtl)** that show our new RTL CSS in action, converting our Album, Checkout, Carousel, Blog, and Dashboard examples into all new right-to-left equivalents.

 - **Two new cheatsheet kitchen sink pages**—the [default cheatsheet](https://getbootstrap.com/docs/5.0/examples/cheatsheet/) for our standard CSS and the [RTL cheatsheet](https://getbootstrap.com/docs/5.0/examples/cheatsheet-rtl/).

 Our approach is built on [RTLCSS](https://rtlcss.com/), an awesome project that helps reprocess an existing LTR stylesheet for RTL.
 We've classified it as an experimental feature for now, anticipating that we'll get some of this wrong.
 We're looking to the community to help us round out the feature as we wrap up some remaining todos.

 [This issue](https://github.com/twbs/bootstrap/issues/32330) has some outstanding todos already planned for our team to address.
-If you see something else we can improve upon, please consider opening an issue or pull request.
+See something else we can improve?
+Please consider opening an issue or pull request.

 [Read up on RTL in Bootstrap in our docs](https://getbootstrap.com/docs/5.0/getting-started/rtl/), including required HTML changes, a starter template, details on our approach, and more.